-Qualitative Insights on Enhancing Stability and Capacity in the RFSP: A Detailed Analysis
+Qualitative Insights on Enhancing Stability and Capacity: A Detailed Analysis

 Qualitative analysis offers a unique lens for capturing the intricate and multifaceted experiences of participants in a project or study.
 By exploring subjective perspectives, motivations, and interactions, this approach provides a rich and nuanced understanding of the phenomena under investigation.
-In contrast to quantitative methods, which focus on numerical data, qualitative analysis is particularly suited to evaluating complex projects like the RFSP, where operational capacity, stability, and resource sharing are shaped by various contextual factors.
-This section presents an in-depth examination of participants' experiences with the RFSP, offering a detailed and contextualized understanding of the project's dynamics.
+In contrast to quantitative methods, which focus on numerical data, qualitative analysis is particularly suited to evaluating complex projects like the Scaling Up project, where operational capacity, stability, and resource sharing are shaped by various contextual factors.
+This section presents an in-depth examination of participants' experiences, offering a detailed and contextualized understanding of the project's dynamics.
 This analysis is grounded in insights gathered from six in-depth key informant interviews conducted during the 2023 annual retreat, providing a rich source of perspectives and experiences.